hyperledger/fabric/docs/source/developapps/analysis.md

 Price = 4.90M USD
 ```

-See how the paper owners changes, and how in out example, the price changes.
+See how the paper owners changes, and how in our example, the price changes.
 Can
 you think of a reason why the price of MagnetoCorp commercial paper might be
 falling?